 Australasian College for Emergency Medicine: 12 hours

-Royal Australasian College of Surgeons: Maintenance of Clinical Knowledge & Skills - 13 points (or 1 point per hour to a maximum of 13 points) (Excludes Queenstown)
+Royal Australasian College of Surgeons: Maintenance of Clinical Knowledge & Skills - 13 points (or 1 point per hour to a maximum of 13 points) (Excludes Queenstown and Niseko)

 Australian College of Rural and Remote Medicine: Chest X-Ray: 30 PRPD, 30 Radiology MOPS, 30 Surgical MOPS, 30 Emergency MOPS.
 Procedural grant: 1 day surgery or 1 day emergency.
 (E1404LBRE).
 Emergency X-Ray: 30 PRPD, 30 Radiology MOPS, 30 Surgical MOPS, 30 Emergency MOPS.
 Procedural grant: 1 day surgery or 1 day emergency.
 (E1405LBRE)